apekshik/apekshik/README.md

 - 👋 Hi, I’m @apekshik (Apekshik Panigrahi)
 🏫 I'm a Computer Science Major at the University of Minnesota Twin Cities (UMN-TC).
 I'm also an ✈️international student from India!
-- 👀 I’m interested in: Entrepreneurship, Quantum Mechanics, iOS App Development, ML, and Psychology.
+- 👀 I’m interested in: Entrepreneurship, Quantum Mechanics, iOS App Development, AI, and Psychology.

 🌱 I’m currently working on
-1) BOUJÈ: A Social Media App where friends share information about each other than themselves.
+1) **BOUJÈ**: A Social Media App where friends share information about each other than themselves.
-2) ASTERISK: A content creation App for artists (fashion designesr, graphic designers, painters, musicians... and more) of the world.
+2) **ASTERISK**: A content creation App for artists (fashion designesr, graphic designers, painters, musicians... and more) of the world.
-3) Black: A new programming language that builds off of swift and C++.
+3) **Black**: A new programming language that builds off of swift and C++.
-4) Afini: An app that allows artists to build a digital "wall" of their work and post it online for others to explore!
+4) **Afini**: An app that allows artists to build a digital "wall" of their work and post it online for others to explore!

 🔬 What I'm proficient at
 - Physics and Math (like really good) :)